 As temperatures rise, trees need water to stay healthy.
 Many mature native trees are able to survive periods of drought, but most will benefit from some supplemental water after 4 to 5 weeks without rain.
-Longtime Consulting Arborist Don Gardner has developed a series of watering guidelines to help you determine how much and how often to water your trees.
+The quantity of water needed to keep your grass alive may not be enough for your trees.

 It's normal for many trees to drop some leaves during extreme heat.
 If leaves start raining down from your oak, though, it could be oak wilt.
 Call an Oak Wilt Qualified Arborist to schedule an inspection.